AhmedDesoky14/Security-Door-Locker/README.txt

 /*=============================================================================================================*/
-This is Security Door Locker System Program based on layered architecture model consisted of 2 programmed microcontrollers, AVR ATmega32 they communicate with each other using UART Protocol and control different devices such as the external EEPROM memory 24C16 using Two Wire Interface Protocol LCD, DC Motor and keypad using DIO peripheral of the microcontroller /*=============================================================================================================*/
+This is Security Door Locker System Program based on layered architecture model consisted of 2 programmed microcontrollers, AVR ATmega32 they communicate with each other using UART Interface and control different devices such as the external EEPROM memory 24C16 using Two Wire Interface Protocol LCD, DC Motor and keypad using DIO peripheral of the microcontroller /*=============================================================================================================*/